The eVTOL Industry. Are We Headed for Another OceanGate?

 The Managerial Crisis in America

-It’s been a while since I wanted to write a couple of things about why good companies fail under the weight of wrong managers.
+I’ve been wanting to write about why good companies fail under the weight of incompetent managers for a while now.

 Το κρίσιμο ερώτημα που δεν απαντήθηκε ποτέ